Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## requirements

-You need PHP (7.1+), composer, node (8+ because of quasar-cli 0.15+) npm or yarn and @angular/cli package installed globally You also need to configure your php with curl and openssl You have to setup the certificates [download pem file](https://curl.haxx.se/docs/caextract.html), put it somewhere on your system and set your php.ini with those values:
+* You need PHP (7.1+), composer, node (8+ is better) npm or yarn and @angular/cli package installed globally
+* You also need to configure your php with curl and openssl
+* You have to setup the certificates [download pem file](https://curl.haxx.se/docs/caextract.html), put it somewhere on your system and set your php.ini with those values:

    * curl.cainfo = PATH_TO_YOUR_CERTIFICATE/cacert.pe
    * openssl.cafile = PATH_TO_YOUR_CERTIFICATE/cacert.pem

 You can run the app with a PHP Built_in server (all npm command relys on it), but some features may not work finely.
 In fact, Api-platform package rely on some HTTP SERVER features that are not implemented by the PHP Built-in server.
 So the api indexes